ava-labs/hypersdk/README.md

 #### Deferred Root Generation (TODO)
 `hypersdk` blocks contain the merkle root of the post-execution state of their parent instead of the merkle root of their own post-execution state.
-This design allows for the merkle root of a block's post-execution state to be generated asynchronously (while the consensus engine is attempting to finalize the block over the network layer).
+This approach allows the merkle root of a block's post-execution state to be generated asynchronously while the consensus engine votes on finalizing the block.

+This design reduces the time

 Returning as early as possible from the `block.Verify` function

 while the consensus engine